upenndigitalscholarship/dsfellows/week_3_agenda.md

 + How does this relate to the other materials we've looked at?
 + What use might it have served for its creator?
 + How does this compare to your (digital or non-digital) notetaking practices?
 To forms of online information organization like the ones we've talked about?

-## Wrap-up

-+ What’s the physical experience of looking something up in one of these books like?
-+ What information do you have access to?
-How quickly can you retrieve it?
-What would change if the books didn't include these finding aids?
-+ How could you navigate through these texts if you had digitized versions of them?
-+ Is there anything you can do with the print version that you couldn't with a digital one?
-+ In what space might you encounter a book like this?
-A library?
-A home?
-How much did it cost, and who would have access?

 #Maps and Monuments-- how we conceptualize city and expression